AUKUS: France

-Beaune described the United Kingdom as a junior partner and vassal of the United States due to the pact, saying in an interview: "Our British friends explained to us they were leaving the EU to create Global Britain.
+Beaune described the United Kingdom as a junior partner and vassal of the United States due to the partnership, saying in an interview: "Our British friends explained to us they were leaving the EU to create Global Britain.
 We can see that this is a return into the American lap and a form of accepted vassalisation."
 Le Drian stated that "We have recalled our ambassadors to [Canberra and Washington] to re-evaluate the situation.
 With Britain, there is no need.
 We know their constant opportunism.
 So there is no need to bring our ambassador back to explain."
 A Franco-British defence summit was cancelled.

 Some opposition politicians in France, such as Xavier Bertrand, Jordan Bardella, and Fabien Roussel, criticised the French government and demanded that France leave NATO, with Christian Jacob as well as demanding a parliamentary inquiry.

 A foreign ministers meeting between France, Germany, the UK, and the US had been postponed, and a ministerial meeting between Australia, France, and India was cancelled.
 France however, contacted India to talk about strengthening their cooperation in the Indo-Pacific.
 France's foreign commerce minister declined a meeting with his Australian counterpart.

 French president Macron said that Europe needs to stop being naïve when it comes to defending its interests and build its own military capacity.

 Following the ousting of Scott Morrison's government after the 2022 Australian federal election, the new Labor government led by Prime Minister Anthony Albanese agreed to a €555 million (US$584 million) settlement with French defence contractor Naval Group.
 In response, French defence minister Lecornu said that France aims to rebuild its relationship with Australia.
 In addition, Albanese announced plans to travel to France to reset bilateral relations between the two countries.

+The exclusion of France from AUKUS has been conceptualised within the longue durée of the fractious relationship between France and the Anglosphere, potentially reducing scope for coordination in the Indo-Pacific in the short term.